Federal Policy and Legislation

 Education leaders in both the House and Senate have indicated a desire to complete the reauthorization of the Higher Education Act in the 116th Congress.
 Both bodies have conducted hearings; however, the Senate has an intense timeline to get to a bill.
 Leaders of the Senate HELP Committee are currently working to draft a bipartisan bill with hopes of putting it forward in the summer of 2019.
 Deliberations about possible changes to Title II, loan forgiveness programs that teachers can utilize, and TEACH grants are underway.

 Stay tuned through AACTE’s monthly Federal Update webinars, Twitter (@AACTE and @Koolbeck), and Ed Prep Matters.
 Be sure to register for the AACTE Action Alerts so that you can engage directly with your Members of Congress on key matters such as HEA reauthorization as opportunities arise.

-The following is a list of HEA-related hearings from the 114th and 115th Congresses:
+The following is a list of Higher Education Act related hearings in the 116th Congress: